MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyterhub.md

         image: quay.io/jupyter/tensorflow-notebook:87b37b4fd818
 ```

 Note that we chose the latest tag at the time of writing: `87b37b4fd818`.
-Change this tag accordingly if more recent release is available!
+Change this tag accordingly if a more recent release is available!
 You can find their releases via their Quay.io repository: https://quay.io/organization/jupyter.

 Upon the first creation of the user pod, in other words when the user logs in for the first time.
 They will see a menu where they can choose their preconfigured notebook by choice.